JoelViney/CoreCooking/README.md

 # Core Cooking

-This is a simple cooking recipe website using .net core and azure storage.
+This is a simple cooking recipe website using .Net Core 2.0 and Azure Storage as the data store.

 By using the Azure Storage as a datastore to hold json files it can be hosted for free.